Exercise in Older Adults – Campbell Clinic Orthopaedics

 July 27, 2018

-Did you know that just one out of four people between the ages of 65 and 74 exercise regularly?
-Some may feel like they’re too out of shape, or too old to exercise.
-However, that simply isn’t the case.
+Statistically, only one out of four people between the ages of 65 and 74 exercise regularly.
+It can be easy to believe you’re too out-of-shape or too old to exercise.
+However, there are plenty of exercises that are beneficial for an aging body.

-In this blog post, we’re going to break down the questions people typically ask about exercising at an older age, helping them to become more knowledgeable on this topic, and determining which exercise path is right for them.
+In this blog post, we’ll answer common questions people ask about exercising at an older age.
+Our goal is to help you become more knowledgeable on this topic and determining which exercise path is right for you.

 Good at Any Age

 Exercise can help prevent bone loss, as well as improve balance and coordination.
-Not only that, but exercise can also boost memory, help to prevent dementia, make you stronger and ease a number of chronic conditions.
-Many symptoms that are associated with old age are derived from inactivity.
+It can also boost memory, help to prevent dementia, make you stronger and ease a number of chronic conditions.
+Inactivity can be a cause of many conditions associated with old age.
 If you experience weakness, fatigue or loss of balance, try exercising to strengthen your body.

 Safety

 Older adults are often concerned about falling or breaking a hip during physical activity.
 However, studies show that exercise can actually help to reduce your chances of a fall.
 For instance, tai chi can help to improve balance.
-Regular exercise can help to strengthen weak bones and muscles.
+Regular exercise can help to strengthen weak bones and muscles and maintain a better range of motion.

-While it is wise to be conscious of injury, there are a number of health benefits that far exceed the risks of exercising as an older adult.
+Being cautious of injuries is important, but the number of health benefits of exercise far exceeds the risks.
 Even those with chronic health problems, like arthritis or diabetes, should exercise regularly.

 It’s Never Too Late